adswa/multimatch_gaze/docs/source/gettingstarted.rst

 Installation
 ============

-It is recommended to use a dedicated virtualenv_
+It is recommended to use a dedicated virtualenv_.

 .. _virtualenv: https://virtualenv.pypa.io